Space-Hunters-Game/Guides/docs/eng/blog/update2.md

 - **Max Reservation:** 1 day (the following day)
 - **Operation:** Pre-Contract engineers start working at 00:00 UTC and finish 24 hours later.
 - **Generator-Specific:** Reservations are made for a specific generator.
-- **Reservation Fee:** $0.16 worth in $HCASH tokens per reservation, contributing to the economic treasury.
+- **Reservation Fee:** 1 $HCASH tokens per reservation, contributing to the economic treasury.
-- **Temporary Lock:** $1 worth in $HCASH per engineer is locked for 24 hours and refunded afterward.
+- **Temporary Lock:** 6.25 $HCASH per engineer is locked for 24 hours and refunded afterward.
 - **HCREDIT Usage:** 100 $HCREDIT per engineer is consumed at the time of reservation to guarantee fulfillment.
 - **Additional Capacity:** Pre-Contracts do not occupy the base generator capacity.
 - **Flexible Hiring:** You can hire regular engineers alongside Pre-Contracts, enabling up to 40 engineers per generator.